mathworks/matlab-parallel-kubernetes-plugin/README.md

 Run MATLAB Parallel Server jobs inside a specific namespace on your cluster so that the jobs are separate from other resources on the cluster.

 If users do not specify a custom namespace in the cluster profile, MATLAB Parallel Server workers run in a namespace called `matlab`.
-MATLAB will attempt to create the `matlab` namespace if it does not already exist.
+MATLAB attempts to create the `matlab` namespace if it does not already exist.
-If MATLAB cannot create the `matlab` namespace, the workers run in the `default` namespace.
+If MATLAB can not create the `matlab` namespace, the workers run in the `default` namespace.

 To create a custom namespace with the name `my-namespace`, run this command:
 ```